Jbbermeo/Python_crash_course/oop-concepts/03_attributes-and-methods.md

 ---

-## Relationship Between Methods and Attributes
+## 🔹Relationship Between Methods and Attributes

 Methods allow objects to **interact** with their attributes.